 The calculation of fund management earnings is based on headline earnings attributable to ordinary shareholders, adjusted for the after tax and after bonus impact of sundry gains or losses disclosed in the condensed consolidated statement of comprehensive income.
-These sundry gains and losses include the fair value and foreign exchange movements on investment securities disclosed in the condensed consolidated statement of financial position.
+These sundry gains or losses include the fair value and foreign exchange movements on investment securities disclosed in the condensed consolidated statement of financial position.

-Per note 7 on the SARS matter, the Group has a present obligation as defined in IFRS to pay the additional taxes and interest amounting to R761 million.
-The proforma financial information below reflects the operational fund management earnings excluding the impact of the SARS matter.
+Per note 7 on the SARS Matter, the Group has reversed the full extent of the impact of the SARS Matter and as such has recognised R824 million of tax and interest as income in the condensed consolidated statement of comprehensive income.
+The pro forma financial information below reflects the operational fund management earnings excluding the impact of the SARS Matter.

-30 SEPT 30 SEPT 2023 2022 R MILLION R MILLION Headline earnings attributable to ordinary shareholders 640 1 281 Sundry (gains)/losses (condensed consolidated statement of comprehensive income) (110) 129 Related tax and bonus impact 48 (57) Earnings from fund management 578 1 353 Obligation raised on SARS Matter (refer to note 7) 761 - Related bonus impact and tax thereon (27%) (44) Earnings from fund management excl.
-SARS Matter 1 295 1 353 Fund management earnings per share (cents) 165.2 387.0 Diluted fund management earnings per share (cents) 165.2 387.0 Fund management earnings per share (cents) excl. impact of SARS Matter 370.2 387.0 Diluted fund management earnings per share (cents) excl. impact of SARS Matter 370.2 387.0
+30 SEPT 30 SEPT 2024 2023 R MILLION R MILLION Headline earnings attributable to ordinary shareholders 2 205 640 Sundry gains (condensed consolidated statement of comprehensive income) (83) (110) Related tax and bonus impact 36 48 Earnings from fund management 2 1 5 8 578 Obligation (reversed)/raised on SARS Matter and additional interest income (refer to note 7) (824) 761 Related bonus impact and tax thereon (27%) 75 (44) Earnings from fund management excl. impact of SARS Matter 1 409 1 2 9 5 Fund management earnings per share (cents) 617.1 165.2 Diluted fund management earnings per share (cents) 617.1 165.2 Fund management earnings per share (cents) excl. impact of SARS Matter 402.9 370.2 Diluted fund management earnings per share (cents) excl. impact of SARS Matter 402.9 370.2

-The impact of the SARS matter is a reduction in earnings (including the related bonus impact and tax thereon) amounting to R717 million (2022: nil).
+The impact of the SARS Matter is an increase in earnings (including the related bonus impact and tax thereon) amounting to R749 million (30 September 2023: decrease in earnings of R717 million).